 Why Bees Get Aggressive

-Before you learn how to handle aggressive hives, it would be helpful to get some background on what causes these changes in bee aggression.
+Before you learn how to deal with aggressive honey bees, it would be helpful to get some background on what causes these changes in bee aggression.
 Although bees are naturally calm creatures, there are a number of alterations to their environment that could bring out their most temperamental behavior.
 Some of these include:

 - A new queen bee is leading a change in behavior — By leading through example, queen bees can actually determine the behaviors of their hive.
 If a new queen is a more aggressive leader than her predecessor, those same traits may start to manifest in all her subjects.